esp-arkui/arkui_ace_engine_lite/README.md

 ## Available APIs<a name="section1096322014288"></a>

-For details about the APIs, see the  [JS Application Development](https://device.harmonyos.com/en/docs/apiref/js-framework-file-0000000000616658).
+For the details about the APIs, see the  [JS Application Development](https://device.harmonyos.com/en/docs/apiref/js-framework-file-0000000000616658).

 ## Usage<a name="section1529834174016"></a>